denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 disempowerment.
 In this essay, I outline a condition I name *laminate textuality*, by which an inscription fractures to occupy multiple surfaces concurrently.
-A historical archaeology of electromagnetic writing anchors the more theoretical portion of the essay within the emerging affordances of computational media, which take place, in part, at quantum scale, beyond the reach of humans senses.
+A historical archaeology of electromagnetic writing anchors the more theoretical portions of the essay within the emerging affordances of computational media, which take place, in part, at quantum scale, beyond the reach of humans senses.
 Clandestine forces of capital and control subsequently contest such newly found microscopic expanses, thus limiting the scope of